gtmax/brew-gem/README.md

-brew-gem -- install gems as homebrew formulas
+brewgem -- install gems as homebrew formulas
 =============================================

-`brew gem` allows you to install any rubygem as a homebrew formula.
+`brewgem` allows you to install any rubygem as a homebrew formula.

 It works by generating a stub formula for homebrew, which looks something like this: